OutWooods/memory-gatsby/project-plan.md

 [] Each time you get it right, it goes up a level for that section.

 [] Can only do it once an hour.

+What this means
+a) Get all the sections which are 3 or above (and the one after)
+b) Each level apply the hiding on the relevant percentage
+c) Click to reveal and then, tick or cross as is relevant
+d) if all are right in a section,

 ## Levels